veden/Rampant/README.md

 - Frenzy squads - When a unit group gets close to a player or start combat they switch to attacking everything in there path for a set radius or until there is nothing left
 - Rabid squads - Is in a permanent frenzied state as soon as the group is formed
 - Tactical Retreats - These will take place when a unit group is in a chunk that has reached a death threshold
-- Unit Group Merging - If multiple unit groups retreat at the same time there is a chance the groups will merge
+- Unit Group Merging - If two squads occupy roughly the same area and are doing the same task then they will merge
 - Unit Group Forming - Any chunks with spawners in it that is covered by a pollution or player clouds will form groups based on the evolution factor
 - Probing Behavior Against Defenses - unit groups will attempt to avoid chunks that are soaked in death
 - Player Hunting - Unit groups will track the player based on there emitted pheromone cloud